-Who doesn’t like a pom~pom and heart Valentine garland?
-Surely, there is no one who doesn’t like pom~poms!
+Are you ready to decorate for Valentine’s Day?
+Who wouldn’t like to make a DIY pom~pom and heart Valentine garland?
+Surely, there is no one who doesn’t like pom~poms and hearts!

-How about a do~it~yourself pom~pom and heart Valentine garland that is inspired by Pinterest?
+How about making a DIY pom~pom and heart Valentine garland that can be used for Valentine decorations?

-With Valentine’s Day one month from today!!!
-I’m ready to share a ton of great projects that you can create for your home.
-I promise there will be 1, 2, or 3 that you will want to make.
+With Valentine’s Day about one month away, I’m ready to share a ton of great projects that you can create for your home.
+I promise there will be a few that you will want to make.

 Sounds like a great idea?
-Well, then, I hope that you’ll have a seat, and enjoy this first project, which is, of course, a pom~pom and heart Valentine garland.
+Well, then, I hope that you’ll have a seat, and enjoy this first project.
+You’ll love how easy it is to make this DIY pom~pom and heart Valentine garland.

 This pom-pom and heart garland was inspired by a project I saw on Pinterest.
-With Valentine’s Day just around the corner, I chose to make this Valentine’s garland for our mantel.
+With Valentine’s Day our next big holiday, I chose to make this Valentine’s garland for our mantel.